What is NIPT Screening?

 You can upgrade to Vision Total which screens for aneuploidy for all chromosomal pairs).
 Please contact our team to discuss your options.

 The earliest you can have a scan to check your baby’s sex is around 16 weeks.
-An NIPT test can be taken from as early as 10 weeks, with the results arriving just 5-7 working days later.
+An NIPT test can be taken from as early as 10 weeks, with the results arriving just 5-7 working days later from receipt at the laboratory.

 Having an NIPT test as part of your first scan appointment provides you with a more rounded introduction to your baby, with the earliest possible insight into what their sex is likely to be.
 The sex can then be confirmed with a gender scan (including our exclusive gender reveal lighting!) from 16 weeks of pregnancy.